 This cream pie is perfect for any occasion especially Easter, a cool summer treat, or a quick Thanksgiving or Christmas add on.
 This recipe is better than any Edwards, or Bakers Square dessert!
 With your favorite Nabisco cookie, make this chocolate and cream sensation with us!

 Be sure to check out our delicious other Oreo recipes like Oreo trifle, Oreo Blizzard, or Oreo Cheesecake Cookies!
-Or other cream pies like Chocolate Cream Pie and Reese's Peanut Butter Cup Pie.
+Or other cream pies like Chocolate Cream Pie, Turtle Pie, and Reese's Peanut Butter Cup Pie.

 - Cream Cheese, room temperature